Why Your AI Strategy Is Backwards

 Within 90 days, David committed to three AI initiatives totaling $127,000: predictive maintenance, computer vision quality inspection, and AI-enhanced quoting.

 The intern model fix: David should have started with quoting alone—clear ROI, simple verification, $18,000 investment.
 Prove value over six months.
 Use that success to fund a pilot of one additional system.
-Collect 18 months of machine data before considering predictive maintenance.
+Collect eighteen months of machine data before considering predictive maintenance.
 Sequential, verified implementation beats parallel deployment every time.

 Common Objections

+“Won’t all this review slow us down?”
 Review takes time.
 Fixing errors after they reach customers, courts, or public view takes much more time.
-Rachel spent 40+ hours reviewing chatbot interactions after a failed deployment.
-If she’d spent 10 hours on pre-deployment verification, she’d have saved 30 hours and a lawsuit.
+Rachel spent over forty hours reviewing chatbot interactions after a failed deployment.
+Ten hours of pre-deployment verification would have saved thirty hours and a lawsuit.

-Remember the reversed Dunning-Kruger effect: higher AI literacy correlates with more overconfidence, not less.
+“Our team is experienced with AI.”
+Remember the overconfidence effect: higher AI literacy correlates with more overconfidence, not less.
 Your most experienced AI users may need these frameworks most.

+“We’re just using AI for low-stakes tasks.”
 Every task that touches customers, data, or business decisions has stakes.
-The question is whether you’ve correctly identified them.
-The Air Canada chatbot seemed low-stakes until a customer relied on its bereavement policy advice.
+The Air Canada chatbot seemed low-stakes until a customer relied on its advice about bereavement fares.

 Your Monday Morning Action Item